+FIN 207 Cr.3

 FIN 408 Cr.3

 An overview of retirement planning is provided, presenting the primary differences between pension, profit sharing, and non-qualified retirement plans.
 Common retirement plans are reviewed in more detail, including eligibility, vesting, contribution limits, coverage, and distributions.
 The course is designed for those entering the financial planning or benefits professions.
 The course provides substantive content in preparation for a variety of financial planning or retirement planning certifications including the Certified Retirement Counselor Program or the retirement planning component of the Certified Financial Planner program.
 Prerequisite: FIN 355; senior standing; admission to business.
 Offered Occasionally.

 FIN 410 Cr.3

 Management of Financial Institutions

 The management of commercial banks and other deposit-type financial institutions.
 Emphasis is placed on the environment in which financial institutions operate, its changing nature, and managerial decision making within that environment.
 Specific topics include loan and investment policies, asset/liability management, management of investment risk, and regulation of financial institutions.
 Prerequisite: FIN 390 or ECO 301; admission to business.
-Offered Fall.
+Offered Occasionally.